pmndrs/drei/README.md

 A component for applying a configurable camera shake effect.
 Currently only supports rotational camera shake.
 Pass a ref to recieve the `ShakeController` API.

+If you use shake in combination with controls make sure to set the `makeDefault` prop on your controls, in that case you do not have to pass them via the `controls` prop.

 ```js
 const config = {
   maxYaw: 0.1, // Max amount camera can yaw in either direction